MinuMThomas/Hangman-game/README.md

 - welcome message with user name
 - user can choose from start, instructions or exit
 - user can select different level of game
 - user can see the graphical representaion of a hangman throughout the game
 - user can choose restart the game or exit the game

 - **The site**

 - **game plan**
-- Upon loading the page, a large logo ascii art displays and asks the user to input their name
+- Upon loading the page, a large logo ascii art displays and asks the user to input their name.

    ![The first page](./image/pone.png "image of first page")